 Troubleshoot metric and span data

-Following are issues that may affect running Change Intelligence on metric or span data.
+The following sections show issues that may affect running the correlation feature on metric or span data.

-Change Intelligence looks for performance issues in the trace data that ocurred at the same time as the metric deviation.
+The correlation feature looks for performance issues in the trace data that occurred at the same time as the metric deviation.
 If no significant performance changes are found, it may be because:

 • The service that emitted the metric and its dependencies aren’t instrumented.
 Check your Instrumentation Quality Score for more information.

 • The service that emitted the metric and its dependencies didn’t experience any performance changes in the same time period as your metric deviation.
-Try looking at other Key Operations in Change Intelligence for attributes that were found in traces with performance issues.
+Try looking at other Key Operations for attributes that were found in traces with performance issues.

 Not enough traces found